w3c/web-advertising/support_for_advertising_use_cases.md

 ## Display and target environment

-As an advertiser, I want to be able to select on which type of environment my ads are displayed (web, mobile web, app) and what's the target environment for my ads.
+As an advertiser, I want to be able to select the type of environment where my ads are displayed (web, mobile web, app) and the target environment for my ads.

-E.g. running a mobile web campaign that brings user to make purchase on my Apps.
+For example, running a mobile web campaign that encourages users to make a purchase on mobile apps.

 # Frequency